cegeka/batchers/taxcalculator-blog/article5-parallel-processing-using-threads-and-hazelcast/README.md

 Using this approach allows us to make use of processing power of a cluster of machines.

 This setup implies defining a master configuration and a number of slaves.
+We are using Spring Profiles to have two profiles for this setup: __remotePartitioningMaster__ and __remotePartitioningSlave__
+For launching a master configuration we pass as jvm parameter: -Dspring.profiles.active=remotePartitioningMaster.
+Similar for the slaves.

 ### Master configuration

 Has the responsibility of creating and sending partitions over a communication channel to a queue where the slaves are listening.

-For doing the communication we are using HazelCast.
+In other projects we saw communication been done using Spring's AmqpTemplate with RabbitMQ but the configuration is rather complicated so we are using instead HazelCast.

 HazelCast requires no configuration, it works out of the box.
 We keep cluster related definitions in this configuration class:
 ```java
 @Configuration